About the effect of coffee on different body systems in facts and opinions. Harm from coffee. Statement based on facts

 • redness of the skin.

-Obviously, death from a coffee drink overdose is a rare occurrence, because in order to get a lethal dose of caffeine, you need to drink a hundred cups, which is unrealistic.
+Obviously, death from a coffee overdose is a rare occurrence, because in order to get a lethal dose of caffeine, you need to drink a hundred cups, and this is unrealistic.
 However, if you do not take action and continue to take this drink in the presence of the above symptoms, then they may be followed by coma, collapse and even death.

 Coffee contains many organic acids, namely: citric, acetic, malic and oxalic.
-Due to their impact in the stomach, there is an increased secretion of digestive juice and a person feels hungry.
-Roughly speaking, this drink speeds up the process of digestion of food, and if you drink a hearty breakfast with it, it will be absorbed by the body much faster.
-And this, of course, is a positive property, provided that a person does not have any serious diseases and pathologies of the gastrointestinal tract.
+Due to their influence, an increased secretion of digestive juice occurs in the stomach and the person feels hungry.
+Roughly speaking, this drink speeds up the process of digesting food and if you drink it with a hearty breakfast, it will be absorbed by the body much faster.
+And this is certainly a positive property, provided that the person does not have any serious diseases or pathologies of the gastrointestinal tract.

-The pleasant fact is that scientists have recently determined that coffee is good for the liver.
-It is believed that a coffee drink restores the liver at the cellular level, and this is not surprising, because medicine has proven that bitterness is good for the liver.
-How it affects this organ is not known for certain, but, according to statistics, people who drink about three cups of natural coffee a day are not threatened with diseases such as cirrhosis, fatty liver, and even liver cancer.
+A pleasant fact is that scientists have recently determined that coffee is beneficial for the liver.
+It is believed that the coffee drink restores the liver at the cellular level and this is not surprising, because medicine has proven that bitterness is good for the liver.
+How it affects this organ is not known for certain, but according to statistics, people who drink about three cups of natural coffee a day are not at risk of diseases such as cirrhosis, fatty hepatosis and even liver cancer.

-Unfortunately, nothing good can be said about the soluble version, except that it still gives some vigor.
-Its action is inversely proportional to the action of natural.
-Regular use of this surrogate can result in an exacerbation of chronic diseases, and it has a destructive effect on the liver, so the question of whether instant coffee is harmful can be answered with a firm yes.
-Replacing natural coffee with this drink is like eating soup on a bouillon cube: it tastes like real chicken broth, but there is no benefit.
+Unfortunately, nothing good can be said about the instant version, except that it still gives some vigor.
+Its action is inversely proportional to the action of the natural one.
+Regular use of this surrogate can result in an exacerbation of chronic diseases, and it has a destructive effect on the liver, so the question of whether instant coffee is harmful can be answered in the affirmative.
+Replacing natural coffee with this drink is like eating soup with a bouillon cube: the taste is similar to real chicken broth, but there is no benefit.

-With increased acidity, coffee can have a negative effect and exacerbate the problem due to the presence of organic acids in its composition.
-Therefore, before drinking this drink with such a disease, you should definitely get the advice of a specialist.
-In addition, if coffee is bad, only a competent gastroenterologist will tell you what to do and whether it can be consumed.
+With increased acidity, coffee can have a negative effect and aggravate the problem due to the presence of organic acids in its composition.
+Therefore, before drinking this drink with such a disease, you should definitely consult a specialist.
+In addition, if coffee makes you feel bad, only a competent gastroenterologist can tell you what to do and whether you can drink it.

-Caffeine accelerates many processes in the body, including metabolic ones, so coffee is indicated for people who want to lose weight.
-Despite the fact that a coffee drink increases appetite, coffee is not prohibited by nutritionists, but, on the contrary, is included in the diet menu, as it helps to break down fat reserves.
+Caffeine speeds up many processes in the body, including metabolic ones, so coffee is recommended for people who want to lose weight.
+Despite the fact that the coffee drink increases appetite, coffee is not prohibited by nutritionists, but, on the contrary, is included in the diet menu, as it promotes the breakdown of fat reserves.

-Oddly enough, but this drink is also useful for diabetes, and all because its action is aimed at accelerated absorption of glucose.
-Therefore, people suffering from this serious disease can safely afford to drink a cup in order to cheer up without worrying about the consequences.
+Oddly enough, this drink is also useful for diabetes, and all because its effect is aimed at accelerating the absorption of glucose.
+Therefore, people suffering from this serious disease can easily afford to drink a cup in order to cheer up, without worrying about the consequences.

 Contraindications for use

-Taking into account how strongly coffee affects the human body, it becomes clear that this invigorating and exciting drink is contraindicated for some, as it can harm.
-Here are diseases in which coffee consumption should be minimized or completely eliminated from your diet:
+Taking into account how strongly coffee affects the human body, it becomes clear that for some this invigorating and stimulating drink is contraindicated, as it can cause harm.
+Here are diseases for which coffee consumption should be minimized or completely eliminated from your diet:

 • instability of the nervous system, neuroses;